How to Identify the Annonaceae or Custard Apple Family

 Introduction to the Annonaceae Family

-The Annonaceae is an interesting family of trees and shrubs with unique flowers and fleshy, often edible fruits.
-The most well-known member of the Annonaceae in North America is the Pawpaw fruit or Asimina triloba.
+The Annonaceae is an interesting family of mostly tropical trees and shrubs with unique flowers and fleshy, often edible fruits.
+The most well-known member of the Annonaceae in North America is the pawpaw fruit, or Asimina triloba.
 It is the most northern member of this family and produces delicious fruits that taste similar to bananas.
-The flowers shown in the photo above of Asimina triloba are typical for the Annonaceae family with their 6 petals and 3 sepals and their androecium in a ball in the center.
+The flowers shown in the photo above of Asimina triloba are typical for the Annonaceae family, with their 6 petals and 3 sepals and their androecium in a ball in the center.

 Uses of Annonaceae